 Black-throated blue warblers are birds of the deep woods.
 They breed as far north as south-central to southeastern Canada, through the Appalachians and into northeastern Georgia.
 They winter in the Bahamas, the Caribbean and Central America.

 A small population spends winter in extreme southern Florida.
 Until relatively recently, small numbers of black-throated blue warblers would be spotted during the annual Christmas bird counts, but their presence here was not otherwise documented until earlier in this century.
-For most of Florida and much of the eastern United States outside of Appalachia, the black-throated blue warbler is seen only in the fall and spring during migration.
+For most of Florida and much of the eastern United States outside of Appalachia, the black-throated blue warbler is seen only in the fall and spring during migrations.

 Males have a black face, throat and upper chest, with a blue back and blue wings.
 They also have a prominent white patch on the wings.
 Chest and bellies are white.
 Altogether, it's got to be one of easiest warblers to identify.